Jake Lloyd: Mental health

-Legal troubles
+Legal issues

-In March 2015, police responded to an alleged assault by Lloyd on his mother Lisa Riley.
-In a statement to the Indianapolis Metro Police Department, Riley alleged Lloyd arrived at her house and began verbally berating her.
-He then progressed to physically assaulting her, but she declined to press charges, revealing that Lloyd had been diagnosed with schizophrenia and was not taking his medication at the time.
+In March 2015, police responded to an alleged assault by Lloyd on his mother.
+In a statement to the Indianapolis Metropolitan Police Department, she alleged Lloyd arrived at her house and began verbally berating her before physically assaulting her.
+She declined to press charges, stating that Lloyd had been diagnosed with schizophrenia and was not taking his medication at the time.

-On June 17, 2015, Lloyd was arrested in South Carolina under the name Jake Broadbent for reckless driving, driving without a license, and resisting arrest; he failed to stop for a red light, which initiated a high-speed police chase.
+On June 17, 2015, Lloyd was arrested in Colleton County, South Carolina, under the name Jake Broadbent for reckless driving, driving without a license, and resisting arrest; he failed to stop for a red light while driving on a trip from Florida to Canada, which initiated a high-speed police chase across multiple counties.
+He was charged with failing to stop for officers, resisting arrest, reckless driving and driving without a license.
 At a hearing on June 22, his bail was set at $10,700.
-On June 23, Lloyd's mother stated to TMZ that he has schizophrenia and that "the family plans to try and get him help again [...] once he's released from jail".
-Lloyd was not released on bail.
+His mother stated that he refused to speak with her and that the police refused to give him his psychiatric medication.
+She also was unable to have him transferred to a psychiatric hospital for 10 months because no beds were available.
+On June 23, she publicly revealed his schizophrenia diagnosis to TMZ and said that "the family plans to try and get him help again ... once he's released from jail".
+In April 2016, Lloyd was transferred from Colleton County Detention Center to a mental health facility.

-In April 2016, after being held for 10 months awaiting trial in Colleton County Detention Center, Lloyd was transferred from jail to a psychiatric facility due to his schizophrenia diagnosis.
+Lloyd's mother said his mental health deteriorated further after the death of his sister Madison in 2018.
+In January 2020, Lloyd and his mother confirmed that they had moved to California to be closer with family.

-In January 2020, his family issued a statement saying that he has moved closer to his family, and has officially been diagnosed with paranoid schizophrenia.
+In May 2023, when Lloyd suffered a complete "psychotic break", he was arrested again after turning off a car in the middle of a busy freeway.
+When police attempted to talk with him, his responses were incomprehensible.
+Lloyd was immediately hospitalized and sent to inpatient care at a mental hospital for 18 months.
+In a March 2024 interview, Lloyd's mother stated that his mental health was improving during his hospitalization.